kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ## Vanilla on-prem KubeFlow installation

-In order to install KubeFlow in a on-prem kubernetes cluster (both single node and multi-node) you can follow this guide [Kubeflow on Kubernetes](/docs/started/getting-started-k8s).
+In order to install KubeFlow in a on-prem Kubernetes cluster (both single node and multi-node) you can follow this guide [Kubeflow on Kubernetes](/docs/started/getting-started-k8s).

-At the end of installation, as stated in the troubleshooting section [Pods stuck in Pending state](/docs/other-guides/troubleshooting/#pods-stuck-in-pending-state), you could have some Persistent Volume Claims (PVCs) ubounded.
+At the end of the installation, as stated in the troubleshooting section [Pods stuck in Pending state](/docs/other-guides/troubleshooting/#pods-stuck-in-pending-state), you could have some Persistent Volume Claims (PVCs) ubounded.

 In fact, in KubeFlow there are three pods that have 10Gi PVCs that will get stuck in pending state if they are unable to bind their PVC.
 The three pods are minio, mysql, and vizier-db.